abadid/cmsc424-spring2018/project3/readme.md

 You should get the prompt from ebdb, once there, create your tables.

 We won’t go through filling our tables with prepopulated values like we did locally.
 Test adding people on the register page and generating matches for them to make sure it is working.
 You will receive credit as long as we can add a person to your cloud deployed application, view added people in the people tab, and generate a match that writes to the match table.
-Add a comment in your Person.java file with the url to your deployed application to receive extra credit for completing Part 6.
+Add a line to the end of your part1.txt file with the url to your deployed application to receive extra credit for completing Part 6.

+## **Submission**

+To submit the project, zip the matchapp folder into a zip file named matchapp.zip.
+Please submit your zip file, part1.txt file and ER diagram as separate files on ELMS.